Hysteroscopy

 The camera on the hysteroscope sends video images of the inside of your womb to a monitor.
 Your doctor or nurse will be able to view the images and do any treatment that’s needed.

 A hysteroscopy can be uncomfortable and painful.
-But most people find the pain to be quite mild.
+But most people find the pain is quite mild.
 It’s usually less painful than the worst pain you might get during a menstrual period.
-If you do find it painful, tell your doctor or specialist nurse and they can stop.
+If you find it painful, tell your doctor or specialist nurse and they can stop.
 They may also be able to offer you a local anaesthetic or nitrous oxide (‘gas and air’) to help with pain relief.

 What to expect afterwards

-If you had an out-patient hysteroscopy and were awake during your procedure, you should be able to go home a short time afterwards.
+If you had an outpatient hysteroscopy and were awake during your procedure, you should be able to go home a short time afterwards.
 You may need to wait a little longer if you had nitrous oxide (‘gas and air’) to help with pain relief.

 Recovery for hysteroscopy